A Graphop Analysis of Graph Neural Networks on Sparse Graphs: Generalization and Universal Approximation: MPNNs on P-Operator-Signals and Profiles

 hence, the set of measures $\phi \,\tilde{*}\, {\rm S}_k(A,f)$ is a profile. \end{remark}

-In the following lemma, we prove that regardless of which representative of the profile is chosen, applying a function on the signal and inducing the new profile is independent of the original representative.
+In the following lemma, we prove that regardless of which representative of the equivalence class is chosen, applying a function on the signal and inducing the new profile is independent of the original representative.

 \begin{lemma} Let $\mathrm{S}_k(A,f) = \mathrm{S}_k(A',f')$ be k-profiles of P-operator-signals $(A,f)$ and $(A',f')$ over probability spaces $(\Omega,\mu)$ and $(\Omega',\mu')$ respectively.
 Let $\phi:[-1,1]^d\to[-1,1]^p$ .
 Then,